 The Business Class package at $9.99/user per month includes unlimited integrations, up to 250MB of attachments, and adds the ability to add restricted user accounts (handy for client access) and priority support with a one-day guarantee on email replies during business hours.

 Ease of Setup and Use

 The one significant downside to JIRA is that it’s not the easiest software to use.
-The range of options and features that make it such a comprehensive and valuable tool also give it a steep learning curve and can be overwhelming for non-project managers or developers who are used to it as a bug tracker to use.
+The range of options and features that make it such a comprehensive and valuable agile project management tool also give it a steep learning curve and can be overwhelming for non-project managers or developers who are used to it as a bug tracker to use.
 In fact, a Google image search for “jira memes” returns an endless number of results.